The Creativity of Text-to-Image Generation: The Human Creativity of Text-to-Image Generation

-I argue that the creativity of text-based generative art is deeply rooted in the text-based \textit{interaction} of human users with text-based generative systems and the human-computer co-creativity that arises from this interaction \cite{062-iccc20.pdf,3519026.pdf}.
-It is the iterative practice of prompt engineering \cite{2102.07350.pdf,chilton,gwern} that makes text-based generative art creative.
-In the following, Rhodes's 4-P model serves as a framework to expand upon the human creativity involved in text-based generative art.
+I argue that the creativity of text-to-image generation arises from the text-based interaction of human users with text-to-image generation systems and the human-computer co-creativity that is determined by the constellation of user and AI~\cite{062-iccc20.pdf,3519026.pdf}.
+Increasingly, online communities are also becoming determining factors in how users find inspiration and learn the craft of prompt engineering.
+It is this increasingly social practice of prompt engineering that makes text-to-image generation creative.
+In the following, Rhodes' 4~P model serves as a framework to expand upon the human creativity involved in text-to-image generation.